MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/gs-e-invoicing-set-up-overview.md

 ## Service environment configuration

 > [!NOTE]
-> The steps described in the following chapter are required if **Regulatory Configuration Service** (RCS) experience was previously used for Invoicing Service configuration.
-If the Invoicing Service is being initially configured via **Globalization Studio** then the following chapter can be skipped.
+> The following procedure is required if the Regulatory Configuration Service (RCS) experience was previously used to configure the Electronic Invoicing service.
+If you're doing the initial configuration of the Electronic Invoicing service through Globalization Studio, you can skip this procedure.

-1. Determine one of the already deployed service environments.
-This will be the only environment to be configured in the Globalization Studio and then used by the Electronic Invoicing Service.
+1. Identify one of the previously deployed service environments.
+This environment will be the only one that's configured in the Globalization Studio and then used by the Electronic Invoicing service.
 2. Go to **Organization administration** \> **Setup** \> **Electronic document parameters**.
-3. In the **Electronic invoicing** tab, in the **Service parameters** FastTab, in the **Environment** field, enter the name of the environment determind during the first step.
+3. On the **Electronic invoicing** tab, on the **Service parameters** FastTab, in the **Environment** field, enter the name of the environment that you identified in step 1.

 ![Screenshot that shows the Environment field for a service environment unavailable on the Electronic document parameters page.](../media/eInvoicing_service_environment_setup.png)

 > [!IMPORTANT]
 > After the **Globalization Studio** and **E-invoicing service workspace designer** features are enabled, the field for the service environment name becomes unavailable.
-Therefore, you need to finalize the name of the relevant service environment before you enable the new Globalization Studio experience.
+Therefore, you must finalize the name of the relevant service environment before you enable the new Globalization Studio experience.

 ## Configure Globalization Studio for Electronic invoicing

 Make sure that the **Globalization Studio** workspace is available in the system.
 For more information, see [Globalization Studio workspace](workspace/merge-rcs-to-gsw.md).